The Canon PowerShot SX50 HS is a brand-new super-zoom camera with a 50x zoom lens. This gives the camera a focal length range similar to 24-1200mm.

 |Sony Cyber-shot DSC-HX200V||450 shots||NP-FH50|

-You are already aware of the fact that the battery life of the SX50 is significantly less than that of its predecessor, the SX40.
-In comparison to the other cameras for which I have data, the battery life of the SX50 falls roughly 30 percentage points below the group average.
-Consequently, you should consider purchasing an additional battery, the cost of which will be around $39 for a Canon-branded NB-10L.
+You are already aware that the battery life of the SX50 is significantly less than that of its predecessor, the SX40.
+Compared to the other cameras for which I have data, the battery life of the SX50 falls roughly 30 percentage points below the group average.
+Consequently, it would be best to consider purchasing an additional battery, around $39, for a Canon-branded NB-10L.

 |Body type||SLR-like (bridge)|